 Disability is part of the identity of God, and

-Disabled people are bearers of the image of God,
+Disabled people have always been bearers of the image of God,

 So how will we view one another, and how will we include one another?
 Access Is Love.

 I want to thank you for following along with this series this week.